What’s The Best Way To Learn To Code?

 Important: Not all online coding academies are the same quality or offer the same level or options of information, so be sure to do your research.

-Similar to what I mentioned earlier about courses on platforms like Udemy, Skillshare, etc., it's worth putting time in upfront to really make sure you're picking the right online platform to learn from.
+Similar to what I mentioned earlier about courses on platforms like Udemy, Skillshare, etc, it's worth putting in the time in upfront to really make sure you're picking the right online platform to learn from.

-Some well known and popular ones that are worth checking out:
+Some other well known and popular ones that are worth checking out:

 • Front End Masters is a great option especially for more intermediate and advanced learning options